Skip to main content

 Building integrated researcher services with DMP online at The University of Manchester

-Chris will talk about how the University of Manchester Library’s Research Services team have worked with colleagues in Information Governance, The Research Governance, Ethics and Integrity Team and Research IT to deliver a collaborative approach to integrating data management plans as a mandatory requirement.
+Chris will talk about how the University of Manchester Library’s Research Services team has worked with colleagues in Information Governance, the Research Governance, Ethics and Integrity Team, and Research IT to deliver a collaborative approach to integrating data management plans as a mandatory requirement.

 Building integrated researcher services with DMP online at The University of Manchester